d4ckard/d4ckard.github.io/_drafts/an-intuition-for-logarithms.md

 ---

 <div class="message">
 This post was originally inspired by <a href="https://two-wrongs.com/learning-some-logarithms.html">learning some logarithms</a> by kqr.
 Just like his post it's about the excitement of discovery, and I hope to present some of the knowledge that I have gathered in an approachable way.
 Some parts are quite math-heavy, but they are not meant to be a formally rigid study of the topics at hand.
-Rather their purpose is to be insightful and practical.
+Rather is their purpose to be insightful and practical.
 </div>

 I have become fascinated by the ability to calculate logarithmic functions in one's head.
 To me, logarithms have always felt like a black box that couldn't be conquered.
 They are a fundamental building block of mathematics, yet every time I saw a logarithmic equation, I was quick to grab my calculator instead of solving the equation by hand.
-Over the last half year, I have spent some time improving my understanding of logarithms and learning how to compute the results of logarithmic equations by hand.
+Over the last half year, I have spent some time improving my understanding of logarithms and learned how to compute the results of logarithmic equations by hand.
 Here is how I did it.

 # Why learn this?